Search

 • A record linkage study of all abortions in Finland (surgical n=20,251, medical n=22,368) found that 20.0% of women undergoing mifepristone-induced abortions experienced adverse events, including 15.6% suffering hemorrhage, 5.9% requiring surgical intervention, and nine deaths per 100,000 abortions.

 • 1 in 20 women needs emergency care.
-It often takes 3 ER visits before the needed care is obtained.
+It often takes 3 ER visits to obtain the needed care.
 A large part of the multiple visits is the advice women are given to say it is a miscarriage and not a medical abortion.
 This does not give the physician the information they need.
 It is not illegal in any state to help a woman with a botched abortion.
 Misdiagnosing an abortion as a miscarriage (which happens 60% of the time) increases the risk of multiple hospitalizations and surgeries.

 How the Abortion Pill Works